MARTINE BARRAT

 I dreamed of showing my boxing photography to Muhammad Ali.
 One day, I called and asked if I could share them with him.
 He told me to send them over.
 Once he received the photos, he called to let me know I’d be getting a package from him.
 It arrived by express delivery, with each image personally signed.
 I was deeply moved and overjoyed.
 It remains the best gift I’ve ever received.

-I will be forever grateful for his kindness and admiration.
+I will be forever grateful for his kindness.

 A book on boxers and young fighters published by Viking Penguin, originally published in Germany by Rowohlt Verlag as Die Boxer.
 I dream of getting this book published again with signed photographs of Muhammad Ali.
 When the book came out, I was extremely happy reading the article by Margo Jefferson in the New York Times.
 With the article of Margo Jefferson, I went to multiple bookshops, where I soon discovered that Viking Penguin never put me in their catalog.
 I was sad about it because my book was never seen.